kashifrazzaqui/gitstats/README.md

 gitstats /path/to/repo --since=2023-01-01 --until=2023-12-31 --branch=develop --exclude=.json,.md
 ```

+## Developer Name Consolidation

+GitStats intelligently consolidates commits from the same developer who may use different names or email addresses.
+This provides a more accurate picture of each developer's contributions.

+### How It Works

+1. **Email-Based Consolidation**:
+   - Uses email addresses as the primary identifier for developers
+   - Normalizes email addresses to handle common variations
+   - Groups commits from the same email address even if the author name differs

+2. **Name Variations Display**:
+   - Shows the most commonly used name as the primary identifier
+   - Lists other name variations in parentheses
+   - Example: "Kojo Hinson (Kojo)" indicates the same person used both names

+3. **Smart Email Matching**:
+   - Detects when the same person uses different email addresses
+   - Builds a consolidated mapping of all emails for the same author
+   - Handles GitHub noreply emails and other special cases

+This feature solves common issues in Git repositories where developers might:
+- Use different machines with different Git configurations
+- Change their display name over time
+- Use personal and work email addresses interchangeably

 ## Commit Frequency Metrics

 GitStats provides a comprehensive analysis of developer commit patterns with a focus on frequency and consistency.
 The tool calculates various metrics to help understand how regularly developers are contributing to the codebase.